 The Romanian Deadlift

-2. Artificially create tension through your core – picture someone poking your abdomen; Tighttn the muscles but do not “suck in.”
-It is important to maintain this tension throughout the exercise
+2. Artificially create tension through your core by picturing someone poking your abdomen.
+Tighten the muscles but do not “suck in.”
+It is essential to maintain this tension throughout the exercise.

-3. Initiate the movement by pushing your hips backwards – while maintaining a neutral spine; this is called a “hip hinge”
+3. Initiate the movement by pushing your hips backward while maintaining a neutral spine; this is called a “hip hinge.”

-4. As your upper body moves forward, your bottom moves backwards – become comfortable keeping your back straight while inclining your torso
+4. As your upper body moves forward, your bottom moves backward.
+It’s important to become comfortable keeping your back straight while inclining your torso.

 6. Prevent your knees from moving forward – think “rotating about the knees” rather than moving your knees forward

-7. Lower stick to about knee level – then squeeze your buttock and reverse the movement, being sure to keep the stick as close to your body as possible
+7. Lower the stick to about knee level, then squeeze your buttock and reverse the movement — being sure to keep the stick as close to your body as possible.

-8. Return to the upright posturing – in step one, insure your hips are fully forward without increasing the curve in your lower back
+8. Return to the upright posturing in step one, ensuring your hips are fully forward without increasing the curve in your lower back.

 - Stock, M. S., and B. J. Thompson.
 “Sex comparisons of strength and coactivation following ten weeks of deadlift training.”
 Journal of musculoskeletal & neuronal interactions 14.3 (2014): 387-397.